-With the limited parking that’s available in the area, renting a car is not recommended.
-It’s pretty easy getting around Manuel Antonio anyhow.
+Though renting a car can be convenient.
+Driving in Costa Rica is interesting, and parking is limited.
+It’s pretty easy getting around Manuel Antonio.
 The town has a beach bus that will take you from Quepos to Manuel Antonio every half-hour, costing you only 50 cents.
 There are also plenty of cabs that can take you where you’re trying to get.

 Espadilla Sur is just across from Manuel Antonio beach is is also another of the most popular beaches in the area.
 Swim, surf, horseback riding, parasail or take a banana boat ride.

 For a quieter beach experience, check out Biesanz Beach.
 It is more remote and harder to get to, but offers a quieter experience.
 It will also be a better beach for wildlife spotting.